Helping Queensland's riverine environments recover

-More than $19 million in disaster assistance is now available to repair damaged riverine areas following severe flooding which impacted large areas of Queensland in early 2022.
+More than $19 million in disaster assistance has been made available to repair damaged riverine areas following severe flooding which impacted large areas of Queensland in early 2022.

 The program will enable eligible natural resource management bodies, bulk water supply utilities and First Nations corporations to undertake significant works to support the recovery of some of Queensland’s iconic natural areas.